 We release it from rest.
 How fast is it going at the bottom?

-The pendulum reaches greatest kinetic energy and least potential energy when in the vertical position, because it will have the greatest speed and be nearest the Earth at this point.
-On the other hand, it will have its least kinetic energy and greatest potential energy at the extreme positions of its swing, because it has zero speed and is farthest from Earth at these points.
+The pendulum reaches the greatest kinetic energy and least potential energy when in the vertical position because it will have the greatest speed and be nearest the Earth at this point.
+On the other hand, it will have its least kinetic energy and greatest potential energy at the extreme positions of its swing because it has zero speed and is farthest from Earth at these points.

 If the amplitude is limited to small swings, the period T of a simple pendulum, the time is taken for a complete cycle, is:

 where L is the length of the pendulum and g is the local acceleration of gravity.
 For small swings, the period of swing is approximately the same for different size swings.
 That is, the period is independent of amplitude.